lavinei/pybats_nbdev/README.md

 forecast_end=forecast_end,          # Final time step to forecast on k=k,                                # Forecast horizon.
-If k>1, default is to forecast 1:k steps ahead, marginally prior_length=6,                     # How many data point to use in defining prior rho=.5,                             # Random effect extension, increases variance of Poisson DGLM (see Berry and West, 2019) deltrend=0.95,                      # Discount factor on the trend component (intercept) delregn=0.95                        # Discount factor on the regression component )
+If k>1, default is to forecast 1:k steps ahead, marginally prior_length=6,                     # How many data point to use in defining prior rho=.5,                             # Random effect extension, which increases the forecast variance (see Berry and West, 2019) deltrend=0.95,                      # Discount factor on the trend component (the intercept) delregn=0.95                        # Discount factor on the regression component )
 ```